Medium Extended Air Defense System (MEADS)

 The Army revised the MEADS acquisition strategy to combine management, development, and fielding of both the MEADS and PATRIOT systems.
-The combined aggregate program will provide for the evolution of the Patriot/PAC-3 system to the MEADS objective system through the early introduction of the MEADS Major End Items (MEI).
+The combined aggregate program would provide for the evolution of the Patriot/PAC-3 system to the MEADS objective system through the early introduction of the MEADS Major End Items (MEI).
 This approach provides for earlier fielding of enhanced air and missile defense capabilities across the currently fielded force to counter the evolving threat and allow for the knowledge that was gained in the development and fielding of the Patriot System to be fused into the MEADS program.

 A multinational joint venture headquartered in Orlando, FL, MEADS International's participating companies are MBDA in Italy, LFK in Germany and Lockheed Martin in the United States.
-Together, these companies have focused an international engineering team in Orlando to develop systems and technologies for the MEADS program, which is closely watched as a model for collaborative transatlantic development.
+Together, these companies have focused an international engineering team in Orlando to develop systems and technologies for the MEADS program, which was closely watched as a model for collaborative transatlantic development.
 The United States funds 58 percent of the MEADS program, and European partners Germany and Italy provide 25 percent and 17 percent respectively as partners in the NATO Medium Extended Air Defense System Management Organization (NAMEADSMO).
-Its program management agency, NAMEADSMA, is located in Huntsville, AL.
+Its program management agency, NAMEADSMA, was located in Huntsville, AL.

 In early 2015 Germany and Italy entered into discussion to continue Medium Extended Air Defense System (MEADS) cooperation without the US.
-Germany was evaluating its options to modernize their air and missile defense capability which is currently based on the U.S. Patriot system.
-Italy remains hopeful that Germany will choose MEADS as its future air and missile defense system, which would enable Italy to continue MEADS cooperation and perhaps even purchase and field its own MEADS-based air and missile defense capability.
+Germany was evaluating its options to modernize their air and missile defense capability which was currently based on the U.S. Patriot system.
+Italy remains hopeful that Germany would choose MEADS as its future air and missile defense system, which would enable Italy to continue MEADS cooperation and perhaps even purchase and field its own MEADS-based air and missile defense capability.